-Your air conditioner setting has a dramatic effect on your utility bill.
-Finding the sweet spot between physical and financial comfort is no easy task.
-Every degree you remove from your thermostat affects the health of both your unit and your body.
+Your air conditioner setting has a dramatic effect on your utility bill, and finding the sweet spot between physical and financial comfort is no easy task.
+Every degree affects the health of both your unit and your body.
 To add to the complications, humidity creates the illusion of heat, so you’re likely to choose a chillier temperature than you may actually need.
 There is a pocket-friendly way to outlast Kentucky summers, though.
 Let’s find out how.

-The Department of Energy suggests a temperature of 78.
+The Department of Energy suggests an indoor temperature of 78 degrees.
 This should keep you comfortable, reduce your energy bills, and extend the life of your unit.
 When heat waves strike, that setting won’t do much to alleviate the strain, so aim for 15 degrees lower than the outdoor temperature.
 This should prevent strain on your coil without weighing too heavily on your budget.
-Some older systems can’t tolerate more than 65 degrees, though, so speak to your favorite HVAC expert to find out how far you can push your older product.
+Some older systems can’t tolerate more than 65 degrees, though, so speak to your HVAC expert to find out how far you can push your older product.

-Humidity poses serious health risks, so the EPA suggests a level of between 30 and 50%.
+Humidity poses serious health risks, so the EPA suggests a level of between 30% and 50%.
 This will keep pests and mold at bay while reducing your heat index.
-You can achieve that with a dehumidifier, but your air conditioner also plays a key role.
-When heat flows over your evaporator coils, condensation raises your indoor humidity levels, so it’s important to keep your unit set below 85 in mid-summer.
+You can achieve ideal humidity levels with a dehumidifier, but your air conditioner also plays a key role.
+When heat flows over your evaporator coils, condensation raises your indoor humidity levels, so it’s important to keep your unit set below 85 degrees in mid-summer.

 You can add to your energy savings by placing your unit at the perfect height.
 Cool air sinks, so the closer your AC is to the ceiling, the more effectively it will cool your room.
 Automation can add extra benefits.
-A programmable thermostat will help you to achieve the most efficient settings for your lifestyle at any time of day.
+A programmable thermostat will help you achieve the most efficient settings for your lifestyle at any time.
 There’s no reason to adjust today’s air conditioners manually.
 Smart functionality will even let you turn your HVAC systems on from the office.